 The hotel’s rooms were ample with a sweet bathroom suite with walk-in shower deluxe, a well-stocked bar, and some great mags to steer us in the right direction.
 Marsh House downstairs was our morning wake up, providing us with great service and a custom daily breakfast, plus a couple of nice cocktails one evening.
 The entire hotel had a unique modern industrial style that embodied the spirit of Nashville’s charm, with quirky photos, custom brass lighting, and a denim color scheme woven throughout.
 Highly recommend a stay here.

-Highlights of downtown: lots of industrial brick buildings, especially near the river, remnants of a fort from the 1780s, Goorin Bros—a well-curated hat store, and the honky tonks: Nudie’s our first sip in town and Tootsie’s a historic spot that launched many a career.
+Highlights of downtown: lots of industrial brick buildings, especially near the river, remnants of a fort from the 1780s, Goorin Bros—a well-curated hat store [sadly has since closed], and the honky tonks: Nudie’s our first sip in town and Tootsie’s a historic spot that launched many a career.